Saint Vincent & the Grenadines

 Last updated: ET

 Still valid: ET

-SAINT VINCENT AND THE GRENADINES - Exercise normal security precautions
+SAINT VINCENT AND THE GRENADINES - Take normal security precautions

 Travel Health Notice - Zika virus

 The Public Health Agency of Canada has issued advice for travellers on the Zika virus, recommending that Canadians practice special health precautions while travelling in affected countries.
 Pregnant women and those considering becoming pregnant should avoid travel to Saint Vincent and the Grenadines.
 See Health for more information.

 Safety and security